notaryproject/specifications/trust-store-trust-policy-specification.md

 #### Scope Constraints

-- There MUST NOT be two trust policies with the same scope.
+- The scope ending with the slash character(`/`) is considered repository scope.
+Repository scope is applicable only if it exactly matches with repository URI.
+- The scope not ending with the slash character(`/`) is considered namespace scope.
+Namespace scope is applicable only if it matches the complete or partial namespace of the repository.
+Example, For `wabbit-networks.io/software/ocp-release` image repository:
+  - matching scopes are:
+    - `wabbit-networks.io/` -  Matches all repositories of wabbit-networks.io registry.
+    - `wabbit-networks.io/software/` - Matches all repositories within software namespace of wabbit-networks.io registry.
+    - `wabbit-networks.io/software/ocp-release` - Matches only wabbit-networks.io/software/ocp-release repository.
+  - non-matching scopes are:
+    - `wabbit-networks`
+    - `wabbit-networks.io`
+    - `wabbit-networks.io/soft/`
+    - `wabbit-networks.io/software`
 - There MUST be only one trust policy applicable to an artifact.
-In the case of overlapping scopes, the longest prefix match rule is used.
-E.g. For the `wabbit-networks.io/software/dotnet/ocp-release` image if there are two trust policies with overlapping scopes `registry.wabbit-networks.io/software` and `registry.wabbit-networks.io/software/dotnet` then the policy with the longest-prefix matching scope i.e. `registry.wabbit-networks.io/software/dotnet` will be used for signature evaluation.
+In the case of overlapping scopes, the following steps should be used to evaluate the priority
+    1. Respoitory scope i.e. exact match of repository URI has the highest priority
+    2. In the case of more than one matching namespace scopes, the scope with the longest namespace match takes priority over other namespace scopes.

+    For example, in the case of the `wabbit-networks.io/software/ocp-release` repository, the priority order of matching scope is
+    `wabbit-networks.io/software/ocp-release` > `wabbit-networks.io/software/` > `wabbit-networks.io/`.
+- Two trust policies MUST NOT have the same scope.
 - Optionally, there can be one trust policy without scope.
 The trust policy without scope applies to all artifacts.
 - The scope MUST NOT support reference expansion i.e. URIs must be explicit.
 E.g. the scope should be `docker.io/library/registry` rather than `registry`.